 Interns will read and analyze transcripts from depositions of witnesses in order to prepare for trial and look for material facts in dispute.

-Students will work directly with a jury consultant to create a jury selection profile for the trial and present their methodology to the lead attorney and the client.
-Students will also build momentum for the case by advocating on Capitol Hill to leading congressional officials and speak to the national press about the case.
+Finally, students will work directly with a jury consultant to create a jury selection profile for the trial and present their methodology to the lead attorney and the client.

 Lawmaker Partnerships & Advocacy

 & The National Press